 If you will be working from home, make sure to make arrangements to be able to do so.
 You should also plan entertainment and ways to communicate with other people for the time you'll spend in isolation.

-Public Health England have created further guidance on how to self-isolate on their website.
+Public Health England has created further guidance on how to self-isolate on its website.

 Many people who have to stay home for their own protection can now access help from the NHS volunteer responders who have signed up to help.
 The services they can offer include:

 - Collecting and delivering shopping and other essential supplies.

 - Driving patients to appointments.

 - Bringing them home from hospital.

 - Making regular phone calls to check on people isolating at home.

 - Transporting medical supplies and equipment for the NHS.

 People who are eligible for help include:

 - Anyone who has been told to self-shield during the pandemic.